AuRobinson/Consumer-Price-Index-Review/README.md

 | 2022  | 292.6549 |
 | 2023  | 299.1700 |

-### Notes from the Author
-- I've noticed some sites are taking the mean of the % differences rather than using ratios to better fit the differences year over year; need to explore further (2023-02-21)
+_As an author's note, it may be worth exploring the use of ratios rather than the mean percentage differences to better capture the year-over-year changes._